 Digital communication and climate activism

-The year 2019 has been the critical year for youth climate activism.
+The year 2019 has been a critical year for youth climate activism.
 Young climate activists from all over the world have captured the world’s attention.
-Young people have become climate leaders not only by organising demonstrations and protesting in front of parliaments, but most importantly by being active on digital media platforms.
+Young people have become climate leaders not only by organising demonstrations and protesting in front of parliaments but most importantly by being active on digital media platforms.
 Following in 2020, the majority of the European youth climate movements’ coordination was done through digital campaigns, online meetings, and engaging social media posts.